bdefore/universal-redux/README.md

 #### Redux middleware

-You can provide your own Redux middleware by specifying the `middleware` property in the configuration file.
-This file should export each middleware as a function.
+You can activate your own Redux middleware by specifying the `middleware` property in the configuration file.
+This should be a path to a file whcih exports each middleware as a function.
 On serverside renders, those functions will be called with two parameters: the Express request and response objects.
 On clientside renders, they will be called with none.
 All properties specified in `globals` will be available to the middleware.

 #### Replacing the HTML shell

-You can specify `htmlShell: sourceRoot + '/path/to/your/Html.js'` in your configuration and this will be used instead of the default one.
+You can specify `htmlShell: '/path/to/your/Html.js'` in your configuration and this will be used instead of the default one.
 This allows you to add your own additions to `<head>` as well as third party `<script>` tags such as for metrics tracking.

 #### Webpack Isomorphic Tools configuration